clintona/fxcalc/README.md

 - Defaults Rounding to HALF_UP.
 Rounding only occurs on final output, to eliminate rounding error.
 BigDecimal is used to avoid inexact floating point calculation errors.

 - designed for simplicity.
-No external libraries required.
+No external libraries required (except junit).
 High code coverage.